 Step 3.
 Submit All Documents via the Online Application

-• Training certificates or Graduation Certification/Diploma
+• Training certificates or graduation certificates

-• Copy of current nursing license
+• A current nursing license or practicing certificate

 Step 4.
 Pay the Required SNB Fees